HypoChloremic/javascript/doc/js_doc.md

 This is what [CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) does: *It automatically generates unique class names*.
 As long as you use CSS Modules, you don’t have to worry about class name collisions.

 Furthermore, Next.js’s code splitting feature works on [CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) as well.
 It ensures the minimal amount of CSS is loaded for each page.
-This results in smaller bundle sizes.
+This re	sults in smaller bundle sizes.

 [CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) are extracted from the JavaScript bundles at build time and generate `.css` files that are loaded automatically by Next.js.

-#### Global Styles
+##### Global Styles

 [CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) are useful for component-level styles.
 But if you want some CSS to be loaded by **every page**, Next.js has support for that as well.